 Resources that can help you go vegan

-The Vegan Society of Aotearoa New Zealand has an impressive recipes section on their website.
+The Vegan Society of Aotearoa, New Zealand, has an impressive recipes section on its website.

-A Guide to Vegan is a popular online resource that promotes vegan-friendly kai, beauty, household and other products that are available in NZ.
-These are all categorised nicely on Facebook in different albums.
+A Guide to Vegan is a popular online directory promoting vegan-friendly kai, beauty, household and other products in NZ.

-A Guide to Vegan has fantastic resources on where the vegan-friendly restaurants and takeaways are.
+A Guide to Vegan has fantastic resources on where vegan-friendly restaurants and takeaways are.

 Kits and guides

 The Physicians Committee for Responsible Medicine (PRCM) have an online Vegan Starter Kit that provides nutritional information for all life stages, including pregnancy and childhood.

 The Vegan Society of Aotearoa New Zealand also has its own Starter Guide.

 - You can read more about what happens in experiments for farms.